-Inflows to the Hazelmere impoundment are driven primarily by rainfall in the catchment.
+Inflows to the Hazelmere impoundment are primarily by rainfall in the catchment.
 The upper reaches of the catchment area are mainly rural with some commercial farming.
-Most transport into the dam occurs during times of heavy rainfall/inflow.
+Intensive sand mining occurs in the uMdloti River.
+Major floods in 2022 had an impact in the deterioration of the water quality in Hazelmere Dam as most transport into the dam occurs during times of heavy rainfall/inflow.
 This is signified by the recorded elevated E. coli, SRP and nitrate results at the inflow (Figure 12.10).

 However, the recorded Hazelmere dam algae results (Figure 12.10) reflect that the recorded nutrient input has not had a major impact on the impoundment water quality.
 This is largely due to the assimilative capacity of the impoundment.
 The increased water quantity and raising of the dam wall (although not finalised) has increased the storage capacity and the assimilative capacity of the dam thus improved water quality status.
 The assimilative capacity of Hazemere Dam prevents emergence of instantaneous impacts but the risk associated with the cumulative impact remains.